Pair Plots and Heatmaps in Seaborn

 Use pair plots to:

-- Identify correlations visually
+- Identify correlations and clusters

-- Detect outliers and unusual patterns
+- Detect outliers or unusual patterns

 Heatmaps